atty57/talking_avatar/README.md

 - If the avatar is not visible, check browser console for Three.js errors
 - If speech is not playing, verify that audio is enabled in your browser
 - For network issues, check that the backend server is running and accessible

+## Doctor's Note PDF Generator

+After your conversation with Dr. Ava, you can generate a professional "Doctor's Note" PDF summarizing your session:

+- Click the **Download Doctor's Note** button below the chat area.
+- The assistant will automatically summarize the session using AI, filtering out greetings and focusing on your symptoms and the advice given.
+- The PDF includes:
+  - **Patient Name**
+  - **Date**
+  - **Patient Symptoms:** A concise summary of your symptoms and relevant context
+  - **Doctor's Advice:** Actionable, friendly advice from Dr. Ava
+- The summary is formatted for clarity, with no markdown or extra symbols.

+**How it works:**
+- All assistant messages (except greetings) are sent to the backend for summarization using GPT.
+- The prompt enforces a clear, bullet-point format for both symptoms and advice.
+- The PDF is generated instantly in your browser and can be saved or shared.